cnewtonrx/alx-low_level_programming/0x00-hello_world/README.md

-This is c programming training folder
+this is a c hello worlds readme